interpret-neural/interpret-neural.github.io/_posts/2023-01-09-hyperparameters.md

 least not for a new network configuration.
 (If a network worked well with a seed for task A it may also work well for task B, though this is not guaranteed.)
-This makes the random seed hyperparameter fully opaque and limitsi interpretation to statistics.
+This makes the random seed hyperparameter fully opaque and limits interpretation to statistics.

 Furthermore, the effect of the random seed is tightly coupled to the